-There is no reason why cruelty-free products shouldn't be just as safe, if not safer, than anything tested on an animal.
+There is no reason why cruelty-free products shouldn't be just as safe as anything tested on an animal.

 Not only is it easy to test ingredients without using animals altogether, but there are so many pre-approved ingredients you can use to make cosmetics that there really is no need.